Chiang Rai Travel Guide: The White Temple and the Golden Triangle

 What to see

 Wat Rong Khun (White Temple) — 13km south of the city.
 A privately-owned contemporary Buddhist temple by artist Chalermchai Kositpipat, begun in 1997 and still under construction.
 The all-white exterior inlaid with mirror glass is visually unlike anything else in Thailand.
 The approach bridge over a sea of reaching hands is the most-photographed element.
 Arrive early — it fills with coach tours by mid-morning.
-Entrance is free.
+Entrance is free for Thai nationals and approximately ฿100 for foreign visitors as of 2026.
+Open daily 8am–5pm (extended to 5:30pm on weekends).

-Baan Dam (Black House/Museum) — The life’s work of artist Thawan Duchanee — a compound of dark wooden structures housing collections of animal bones, pelts, and art.
+Baan Dam (Black House/Museum) — The life’s work of artist Thawan Duchanee — a compound of around 40 dark wooden structures housing collections of animal bones, pelts, and art.
 The aesthetic is deliberately unsettling and highly original.
-In the city, about 4km north of the centre.
+About 4km north of the centre.
+Entrance approximately ฿80 as of 2026.
+Open daily 9am–5pm.

-Wat Huay Pla Kang — A large white Buddha figure and nine-story pagoda about 8km north of the city.
+Wat Huay Pla Kang — A large white Guan Yin figure (the tallest in Chiang Rai at 69 metres) and nine-story pagoda about 8km north of the city.
 Less visited than the White Temple, but the views from the upper levels are better.
+Free entrance, though a small donation is customary.
+Open daily 7am–9pm.

 Practical information

-Getting there — Bus from Chiang Mai Arcade Bus Terminal: 3 hours, ฿140.
-Minivan: slightly faster.
-Chiang Rai Airport has direct flights from Bangkok.
+Getting there — Bus from Chiang Mai Arcade Bus Terminal: 3 hours, approximately ฿140–290 depending on class.
+Minivan: slightly faster, approximately ฿200.
+Chiang Rai Airport (CEI) has direct flights from Bangkok Don Mueang with AirAsia and Nok Air — flight time 1 hour 20 minutes, fares from approximately ฿800–2,000 one way.

-Getting around — Songthaews run the main routes.
-Rent a scooter for the outer attractions (White Temple, Black House, Huay Pla Kang).
-Most can be covered in a single day by rented vehicle.
+Getting around — Songthaews run the main routes within the city for ฿20–30.
+Rent a scooter for the outer attractions (White Temple, Black House, Huay Pla Kang) — approximately ฿200–300 per day from shops near the bus station.
+Most outer sites can be covered in a single day by rented vehicle.
+Grab operates in Chiang Rai but with fewer drivers than in Chiang Mai.